Aimé

 10.1 Categories of Personal Information We Collect

-Depending on how you use the Service, we may collect:
+Depending on your use of the Service, we may collect the following categories of personal information:

-- Geolocation data: approximate location derived from IP address.
+• Geolocation information, such as approximate location derived from IP address;

 10.2 Sources

-We collect personal information from you, your organization, your authorized users, your browser or device, the Service, integrations you configure, service providers, and third-party systems you direct us to interact with.
+We collect information from you, your organization, authorized users, your browser or device, connected systems you enable or direct Aimé to use, service providers, Subcontractors, and product interactions.

 10.3 Purposes